31 Best Colors For Websites (In 2024)

 Built with: Webflow

-While using a white background for the page’s base, including a gradient effect, which Arlen McCluskey uses in the above-the-fold section and for the footer, can change the look completely.
+A white background for the page’s base, including a gradient effect, which Arlen McCluskey uses in the above-the-fold section and for the footer, can completely change the look.
 Gradient allows you to use more color tones to create your personal website more eye-catching and memorable.

 Colors used: #ece5eb, #f03737, #eb7b5c, #bb8dc1